c-neto/carlosneto.dev/_sources/whoami.md.txt

 I'm Carlos Neto, a DevOps Engineer with a strong focus on Cloud, Programming, and Technical Writing.

-My primary expertise lies in AWS, Python Programming, and the management of ELK + OpenSearch clusters.
+My primary expertise lies in AWS, Python Programming, and ELK + OpenSearch Clusters management.

 Check my professional experiences: